Travis Jankowski Player Props: Rangers vs. Astros

 Travis Jankowski At The Plate

-- Jankowski has nine doubles, a triple, a home run and 23 walks while batting .312.
+- Jankowski is hitting .315 with nine doubles, a triple, a home run and 23 walks.

-- In 66.0% of his 53 games this season, Jankowski has picked up at least one hit.
-He's also had 11 multi-hit games.

-- He has gone deep in one of 53 games, and in 0.5% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.